openoms/joininbox/README.md

 ## JoininBox - Build a dedicated JoinMarket Box remotely connected to a full node

-* Testing on
+* Test environments:
-  * Hardkernel Odroid XU4 with Armbian (more boards to come - pending testing)
+  * Hardkernel Odroid XU4 running Armbian
+  * Raspberry Pi 3 and 4 running Raspbian
   * Debian Buster desktop
-  * Ubuntu 18.04 desktop
   * Connected to a RaspiBlitz 1.4 (any Bitcoin Core node can work, including previous RaspiBlitz versions)

 ### Install and set up the base image